 The same goes for Tetsurō Araki’s Bubble, (besieged) Netflix’s animated N-Film for late April.
 Now, before all else, this is a beautiful movie.
 A dystopian adventure that’s as dreamy as it is desolate, and filled to the brim with exhilarating, incredibly uplifting parkour races.
 (The over-the-shoulder moments are the best)

 In contrast, and you sense this before long, the story is completely unbothered with the truth about the otherworldly bubbles.
 For that matter, neither does it even explore the many characters involved.
 All such “explanation” moments, when they hit, are directed to quotes from Andersen’s The Little Mermaid.
 And I mean, directed to direct quotes.

 The suggestion seems to be that everything happened because of an ill-fated encounter too.
 But why did it turn out that way, we do not know and the movie doesn’t seem to feel the need for us to know.
 Will it happen again?
 Would there be a continuation, an escalation?
 Not areas touched on as well.

 An Anime that begins and ends with the same mystery, in other words.

 But it’s not a true disappointment, of course; there are movies purely meant to be watched for energy or ambience.
 I’ve already mentioned the high-octane races.
 In between these are many moments of classic Anime romance too.
 The races themselves feel to be a celebration of evanescent existence, by children the world chose to abandon.

 Naturally, Tokyo is the perfect playground for these teenage desperados.
-It’s hardly the first time the Japanese capital is depicted as a forsaken wasteland, but rarely are the details of ruin so majestically, so lyrically expressed.
+It’s hardly the first time the Japanese capital is depicted as a forsaken wasteland, but rarely are the details of ruin so majestically, so lyrically presented.

-These visuals alone make Bubble worthy of streaming, if only for that one popcorn munching viewing.
+These visuals alone make Bubble worthy of streaming, if only for that one popcorn-munching viewing.

 Check out my other snappy movie reviews.